rm511130/PCF4CAS/README.md

 git version
 ```

-If all the commands shown above displayed the CLI versions, you have successfully completed Lab-1.
+If all the commands shown above displayed their respective CLI versions, you have successfully completed Lab-1.

 Please update the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) with an "x" in the appropriate column.